danbev/learning-rust/notes/linking.md

 to add2line and will produce the filename and line number by using debugging information stored in the executable.

+### libobject
+Is a library that provides cross platform support for reading object and executable files.
+The lib can also write object files (COFF/ELF/Mach-O) and execuble files (ELF/PE).

 ### emit object file
 ```
 $ rustc src/phantom_data_unused.rs --emit=obj